 About five miles outside the city of Oaxaca is the tiny town of Tule–home to one humongous tree.
-The Tule Tree is nearly 120 feet in circumference (including its many buttresses), somewhere between 119 and 141 feet tall (depending on whose measurements you believe) and is said to be the “stoutest” tree in the world.
+The Tule Tree is nearly 120 feet (36 meters) in circumference (including its many buttresses), somewhere between 119 and 141 feet (36 to 42 meters) tall (depending on whose measurements you believe), and is said to be the “stoutest” tree in the world.

-You pass the town of Tule on your way from Oaxaca city to the Mitla and Yagul archaeological sites and it makes a pleasant break.
+You pass the town of Tule on your way from Oaxaca to the Mitla and Yagul archaeological sites and it makes a pleasant break.
 We can recommend Restaurante Tule for lunch.
-The name is not very imaginative, but the beer is cold and the food is good.
+The name is not very imaginative, but the beer was cold and the food was good.

 Our time in Oaxaca coincided with the annual Feast of the Christ of Tlacolula in the town of Tlacolula for which the valley is named (or vice versa, we’re not sure).
-The festival (like most in Mexico) is a multi-day affair and we caught the Candelaria parade through town featuring what seemed like the entire town dressed up as one religious icon or another.
+The festival (like most in Mexico) is a multi-day affair and we caught the Candelaria parade through town featuring what seemed like every resident dressed up as one religious icon or another.
 The paraders ambled from church to church, stopping at each to perform a brief devotion.
-It was like a beer and tequila fueled connect-the-dots of the towns most sacred places.
+It was like a beer and tequila-fueled connect-the-dots of the town’s most sacred places.

-Check out our video, below, and see the paper mache and floral costumes and processions of the Candelaria in Tlacoula in action.
+Check out our video, below, to see the paper mache, costumes, and processions of the Candelaria in Tlacoula in action.

 It’s called Rancho Pitaya and it’s got three rooms in a traditionally constructed adobe lodge, each with a huge private patio with views of the valley plus hand painted tiles and convenient kitchenettes.
 Rancho Pitaya also has an open air gourmet kitchen with a chef on hand.
 This is good because you’ll be working up an appetite out there on the trail.